 If advice columns aren’t your cup of tea, try looking to bloggers.
 They’re usually not experts, but it can help to find bloggers who have experienced something similar to what you are going through and share openly.
 Though I’m not a widow, I’m a big fan of how expressive and honest Kita of It’s Really Kita is about her grief and survival as a single mother after she tragically lost her husband.How to survive life when you can’t afford therapy Click To Tweet

 8. Go to places of worship

 Admittedly, I’m not exactly a religious person and have some feelings to sort out as they relate to religion so this wouldn’t be my first choice.
-However, I do know that places of worship definitely helps bring some solace to people in need of help.
-Not only can it help give you some clarity, but attending regularly can help feel like you are part of a community.
+However, I do know that places of worship definitely help bring some solace to people in need of help.
+Not only can it help give you some clarity, but attending regularly can help you feel like you are part of a community.
 And of course, it can help to know that no matter what there’s a higher power with your best interest in mind.

 9. Attend a support group